IEA-Paris/PPIAS/content/articles/identity-from-double-to-avatar/AVA_2018_09_playing-for-real-the-avatar-and-the-double-in-analytical-psychodrama.md

 ---

 <Youtube yt="vkOC6I1BrXo" caption="Playing for Real.
-The Avatar and the Double in Analytical Psychodrama" start="false" stop="false"></Youtube>
+The Avatar and the Double in Analytical Psychodrama"></Youtube>